RISKS AND COMPLICATIONS OF CARDIAC CATHETERIZATION

 Pre-procedure Medications

-Depending on the patient’s individual circumstances, their doctor may prescribe medications to help minimize the risk of complications during or after the procedure.
-For example, patients may be given anti-clotting medications to reduce the risk of blood clots or medications to help protect the kidneys from the contrast dye.
+Depending on the patient’s circumstances, their doctor may prescribe medications to help minimize the risk of complications during or after the procedure.
+For example, patients may be given anti-clotting medications to reduce the risk of blood clots or help protect the kidneys from the contrast dye.

 Post-procedure Care and Monitoring

-After cardiac catheterization, patients will typically be monitored in the hospital for a few hours to ensure that there are no complications.
-Patients will be instructed to avoid strenuous activity for several days following the procedure and to keep the insertion site clean and dry.
+After cardiac catheterization, patients are typically monitored in the hospital for a few hours to ensure no complications.
+They are instructed to avoid strenuous activity for several days following the procedure and keep the insertion site clean and dry.

 Complications of Cardiac Catheterization

-Besides the risks associated with cardiac catheterization discussed in the previous section, there are also potential complications that can arise from the procedure.
-In this section, we will discuss some complications that can occur during or after cardiac catheterization.
+Besides the risks associated with cardiac catheterization discussed in the previous section, potential complications can arise from the procedure.
+This section will discuss some complications during or after cardiac catheterization.

 Arrhythmias